Computing Equilibria in Games with Stochastic Action Sets: Computing Equilibria in GSAS

 \subsection{Extensions and additional results}

-Beyond 2p0s-GSAS, \cref{alg:compute_w} can also be modified to compute compact Nash equilibria in \emph{general-sum} GSAS $\calG$.
-In particular, suppose that $\calG$ has $\rho$ which is unknown to players, but each action availability set $S\in\calS$ has small support so that computing a NE of the induced subgame is feasible.
-Then, we have the following result, the details of which are deferred to Appendix~\ref{appsec:generalsum}: \begin{proposition}[Informal] There exists a stochastic approximation algorithm that computes the compact representation of a NE in general-sum GSAS. \end{proposition}
+Beyond 2p0s-GSAS, \cref{alg:compute_w} can be modified to compute compact representations of NE in \emph{general-sum} GSAS $\calG$.
+In particular, suppose that the action availability sets $S\in\calS$ of $\calG$ each have small support so that computing a NE of the induced subgame is feasible (e.g., using the Lemke-Howson algorithm~\citep{lemke1964equilibrium}).
+Then, have the following result (details in Appendix~\ref{appsec:generalsum}): \begin{proposition}[Informal] There exists a stochastic approximation algorithm that computes the compact representation of an approximate NE in general-sum GSAS. \end{proposition}

 We additionally study a modification to SI-MWU which uses \emph{optimistic MWU}~\citep{rakhlin2013optimization,syrgkanis2015fast} in place of MWU to compute the loss functions.
-Using this naive modification leads to a lower bound on the SI-regret in GSAS: \begin{proposition}[Informal] There exists a GSAS where the SI-regret of SI-OMWU is at least $\Omega(\sqrt{T})$. \end{proposition} Intuitively, in GSAS, the presence of stochastic action sets could induce action availabilities that preclude the predictability of loss vectors that is exploited by optimistic MWU.
-This motivates future work studying UCB-type modifications to SI-MWU as a method to obtain better regret bounds in our setting.
-Derivations are given in Appendix~\ref{appsec:optimism}.
+Using this naïve modification (which we call SI-OMWU) leads to a lower bound on the SI-regret in 2p0s-GSAS:

+\begin{proposition}[Informal] There exists a GSAS where the SI-regret of SI-OMWU is at least $\Omega(\sqrt{T})$. \end{proposition} Intuitively, in GSAS, the presence of stochastic action sets could induce action availabilities that preclude the predictability of loss vectors that is exploited by optimistic MWU (derivations given in~\cref{appsec:optimism}).
+This result underlines both the significance of our proposed methods and the challenges posed by the GSAS model: while optimism gives better regret bounds and even last-iterate convergence in standard zero-sum games~\citep{rakhlin2013optimization,syrgkanis2015fast,daskalakis2019last}, it does not offer similarly immediate advantages in GSAS.